Film: When Harry Met Sally

 - Split-Screen Phone Call: Over the closing credits of Casablanca.
 "Best last line of a movie ever!"

-- Later used to even better effect with a four-way split screen call when Harry and Sally simultaneously call Jess and Marie.
+- Later used to even better effect with a four-way (three components, but four people, the middle two sharing a bed) split screen call when Harry and Sally simultaneously call Jess and Marie.

 - Status Cell Phone: Harry has a fake plastic car phone, just so he can fake talking on it, to look rich and important when someone else is talking on theirs.